 Cheer, J.M., & Lew, A.A.
 Tourism, Resilience and Sustainability.
 London: Routledge.
 Latest edition.
-Approx. 328 pages.
+About 328 pages.

 Mowforth, M., & Munt, I. Tourism and sustainability: Development, Globalization and New Tourism in the Third World.
 London: Routledge.
 Latest edition.
-Approx. 456 sidor.
+About 455 pages.